DiegoGuerra00/Algorithms/README.md

 # Some algorithms and data structures

-Some algoritms implemented for classes in college(Federal University of ABC-UFABC)
+Some algoritms implemented for classes in university(Federal University of ABC-UFABC)

 ## Algorithms